thomaseding/mtg-pure/README.md

 ### About:

- This is a showcase of how to make an elegant purely functional "Magic: The Gathering" DSL model and engine.
-[MtgPure](https://github.com/thomaseding/mtg-pure) is my advancement from a previous Haskell DSL I made years ago for the card game Hearthstone, [Hearthshroud](https://github.com/thomaseding/hearthshroud).
-While there are superficial similarities between MtgPure and Hearthshroud's encodings, Magic is significantly more complex than Hearthstone.
-This new encoding is much more refined and generic to handle all sorts of complex and outlier Magic cards.
+ [MtgPure](https://github.com/thomaseding/mtg-pure) is a showcase of how to make an elegant purely functional "Magic: The Gathering" DSL model and rules engine.

 ---